stan754/IntuneGraph/docs/Reference/Private/Invoke-Request.md

 ### None.
 No objects can be piped into this function

 ## OUTPUTS
-### None.
-This function returns nothing
+### This function returns the response

 ## NOTES
-NAME: Add-FileToAzureStorage
+NAME: Invoke-Request

 ## RELATED LINKS